Shahid429/X-Reply-AI/README.md

 3. **Configure your API key**
    - Click the extension icon in your browser toolbar
    - Click the "Settings" button
-   - Enter your OpenAI API key and click "Save"
+   - Enter your Google AI API key and click "Save"

 ## Usage